Schools mull outdoor classes amid virus, ventilation worries

 Several schools in the Northeast have bought large event tents like those used at outdoor weddings and plan to use them to teach outside through November.

-The White River Valley Middle School in Bethel, Vermont, spent $50,000 on tents and another $20,000 on port-a-potties, hand-washing stations and other equipment.
+The White River Valley Middle School in Bethel, Vermont, is spending about $10,000 on tents and other equipment.
 While some schools have equipped tents with propane heaters, White River Valley Principal Owen Bradley said his students can handle the expected November daytime temperatures in the 30s (about 0 Celsius) without them.

 Bradley said one upside will be an opportunity to help students better understand and appreciate nature.

-Note: This story was first published on Aug.
-10, 2020.
-It was updated on Aug.
-13, 2020, to the correct the amount of money a Vermont school is paying for tents.
-The White River Valley School now says it is spending $10,000, not $50,000.